EtainClub/blurt/doc/exchange_manual.md

 #### 3. Run node

-To run in interactive bash shell in the container, use option `-it` instead of `-d`
+To run an interactive bash shell in the container, use option `-it` instead of `-d`

 ```
 docker run --name blurtd_exchange --rm -d \